-Every year, we receive numerous requests from eager attendees seeking detailed information from presenters.
-To meet the educational needs of attendees, we encourage poster presenters to upload three (3) pages of advance material by October 18, which may include a functional outline of the presentation, a list of references or links related to the poster presentation content, or other relevant material that will be helpful to attendees.
+Every year, we receive requests from attendees seeking more information from presenters.
+To meet their educational needs, we encourage poster presenters to upload three (3) pages of advance materials in October, which may include an outline of the presentation, a list of references or links related to the poster presentation content, or other relevant material that will be helpful to attendees.

-We will be sending an e-mail with instructions and an upload link no later than September 13 to remind presenters to upload your advance three (3) page handout.
+We will be sending an e-mail with instructions and an upload link in September to remind presenters to upload your advance three (3) page handout.
 The preferred format for this handout is PDF.